thoughtbot/goal-oriented-git/src/1-2-tracking-changes.md

 <dfn>commits</dfn>.
 We commit changes to the Git repository in the same way we might
 commit something to memory; once it's committed we won't lose it.

-Each commit consists of a set of changes -- like adding a new file, changing the contents of a file, deleting a file, or changing the properties of the file in some way -- and a <dfn>commit message</dfn> that describes the changes.
+Each commit consists of a set of changes---like adding a new file, changing the contents of a file, deleting a file, or changing the properties of the file in some way---and a <dfn>commit message</dfn> that describes the changes.

 Git provides a staging area called the <dfn>index</dfn>, where we build up a set of changes before committing them to the repository.
 We'll come back to why the